nextcloud/documentation/developer_manual/bugtracker/index.rst

    kanban
    triaging

-Thank you for helping ownCloud by reporting bugs.
+Thank you for helping Nextcloud by reporting bugs.
 Before submitting an issue, please read `Issue submission guidelines`_ first.

-* If the issue is with the ownCloud server, report it to the `Core repository`_
+* If the issue is with the Nextcloud server, report it to the `Core repository`_
-* If the issue is with the ownCloud client, report it to the `Client repository`_
+* If the issue is with the Nextcloud client, report it to the `Client repository`_
-* If the issue with with an ownCloud app, report it to where that app is developed
+* If the issue with with an Nextcloud app, report it to where that app is developed
 * If the app is listed in our `main github repository`_ report it to the correct sub repository
 * If the app is listed in the `apps repository`_ report it there